dowenlab/WIZ-2020-CellReports/README.md

 # WIZ-2020-CellReports
-Code repository for WIZ manuscript in Cell Reports 2020
+This is a code repository for the manuscript "A WIZ/Cohesin/CTCF complex anchors DNA loops to define gene expression and cell identity" published in Cell Reports by Justice et al.

+Included is ______ a script for processing ChIP-seq data (quality control, aligning, normalizing, and calling peaks).